 1.1989 Ken Girffey Jr. Upper Deck Rookie Card #1 (buy one eBay)

-Despite hundreds of Junior’s rookie cards on the market, the 1989 Upper Deck Ken Griffey, Jr. #1 Rookie Card emerged on top.
+Despite hundreds of Junior’s rookie cards on the market, the 1989 Upper Deck Ken Griffey, Jr. #1 Rookie Card emerged on top… this not only is our favorite Griffey Jr. rookie card but its also on our shortlist for our best long-term baseball card investment… you simply can’t get much better than this card especially for collectors/investors in their 30s and 40s.

 The back of the card reads, “The son of major league veteran Ken Griffey, who is still active with the Reds, Ken, Jr. is a rising star on the Seattle horizon, possibly the finest young talent the Mariners have ever produced.
 He will probably begin the ’89 campaign at Triple-A Calgary since his projected half-season at Double-A Vermont in 1988 was cut short by a back injury.
 M’s drafted him No. 1 in June ’87 out of Cincinnati’s famed Moeller HS, and 17-year-old Ken broke in with .320 and 14 HR at Bellingham that season.”

-By far one of the most iconic cards in modern sports card times and is a childhood memory for many collectors.
+By far one of the most iconic cards in modern sports card times and is a childhood memory for many in the hobby.

 Ken Griffey Jr Rookie Card Value?

-The exact worth of any Ken Griffey Jr. rookie card is very hard to determine and can vary greatly.
+That being said the exact worth of any Ken Griffey Jr. rookie card is very hard to determine and can vary greatly but we have attempted to put together a Ken Griffey Jr. rookie card price guide below.

 Ken Griffey Jr. Price Guide (updated monthly)